KaneHart/GTNH-2020/README.md

 - No user placeable portals.
 Access to the Nether, Twilight Forest and The End will require going to one of our Bunkers (more info lower down).
 - We do not have any (non-admin) teleport commands and prefer players use other transportation methods like rail.
 We have also disabled the very cheap Witchery Waystones.
 - The world has a border at 16,000 in every direction (world is 32,000 x 32,000 in size).
-- Harvestcraft crops do not spread.
+- Harvestcraft gardens do not spread.
 The world is very large and you can also purchase them from the quest coin shop.
 - The world has temperate bands (the North is cold, South is hot and the middle is temperate).
 This does affect where biomes are placed.
 - Chunkloading is only available through the use of Railcraft's Personal and Passive anchors.
 - Gliders can NOT be used in the Overworld, Twilight Forest or the Nether.